juhojo/jigsaw_toxicity_classification/report.md

 - psychiatric_or_mental_illness

 Identities we dropped were: *transgender, other_gender, heterosexual, bisexual, other_sexual_orientation, hindu, buddhist, atheist, other_religion, asian, latino, other_race_or_ethnicity, physical_disability, intellectual_or_learning_disability, other_disability*

-Based on this short task description analysis, we made the decision to select the following columns for training the model and drop all other columns:

 ### Cleaning up the data